 Measurements with error analysis, experiments in electricity and magnetism, waves.
 Credit will not be given for both this course and PHYS 216.
 Corequisite: PHYS 201.
+SUNY-GER: Natural Sciences (with PHYS 201).
+[Fall and Spring]

 PHYS 211 General Physics I